A man looks down at warning signs scattered around different places on his body.

 New NMOSD symptoms

-Whether I’m getting a cold, UTI (urinary tract infection), or an ingrown nail, I always get a warning from my body.
+Whether I’m getting a cold, UTI, or an ingrown nail, I always get a warning from my body.
 For me, a warning that something is coming looks and feels something like this:

 Body cues

 For me, it always starts with tone and spasticity in my body gets excruciating.
 My lower limbs become incredibly stiff and I’m unable to straighten my legs.
-My legs get stuck in a V shape form, bent at the knee unable to straighten them.
-My torso gets super tight, and it feels like my abdominal are getting define in a violent way.
+My legs get stuck in a V shape, bent at the knee and I am unable to straighten them.
+My torso gets super tight, and it feels like my abdominal muscles are getting defined in a violent way.

 This is all so painful!
-Usually, a person next to me can physically see the muscle tightening under my skin.
+Usually, a person next to me can actually see the muscles tightening under my skin.

 I describe this as my Hulk formation (boy mom thoughts).
-This is when my body knows something bad is intruding my body and is reacting before my knowledge that I’m getting sick.
+This is when my body knows something bad is intruding and it begins reacting before my knowledge that I’m getting sick.
 My muscles start forming under my skin.

-Visible to any to witness for anyone looking at me, or anyone helping me physically.
+Visible for anyone looking at me, or anyone helping me physically.
 My transfers from seat to wheelchair become more difficult and I get as heavy as a mountain.

 With experience comes knowledge

 With experience now I don’t overreact at the sight of a new sensation or jerky movement.
-I first pause and checkout my environment.
+I first pause and check out my environment.
 I now notice that when the seasons change, like from summer to fall, my body tends to react to those changes.
 Or when my children are sick from a bug, they’ve brought home from school.
 Or when I don’t drink enough water and become dehydrated.
 Or when I don’t use the bathroom correctly with a disposable catheter and get a UTI.
-Even when I’m about to get my menstrual period by body gets out whack.
+Even when I’m about to get my menstrual period my body gets out of whack.

 I can go on and on with plenty of examples of reasons why I’d get sick.
 But the important part of all of this is that I’ve learned to identify when something is not right with my body.